Liam-Weitzel/SIMD-Exploration/README.md

 2. The program itself calculates the constraints of the memory access ratio, and secondly, the program is divided into vectorizable parts and non-vectorizable parts.
 Constrained by Amdahl's law, The acceleration ratio is also limited by the proportion of vectorizable code in the application.
 When there are too many non-vectorizable parts of the program, the acceleration effect is still poor.
 3. Due to the limitations of program analysis and optimization technical capabilities, it is not all vectorizable parts of the program are discovered.

 By analyzing the implementation of auto-vectorization in GCC and LLVM, it is obvious that the SIMD compilation process is roughly divided into three parts.
 Namely, building the dependency graph, reasoning what optimizations can be made, and code generation.
 Building the dependency graph contains processes such as: converting code to compilers intermediate representation (SSA), In-lining, and clustering.
 Following this, the compiler can reason with the information gathered from the previous steps and perform loop-level optimization, block-level optimization, and function-level optimization.
 Due to the complexity of this topic, the given explanation presents a deliberate simplification to build a foundational model of auto-vectorization and its core principles.
-A more detailed overview will be presented in the discussion.

 ### OpenMP directives flags